Visiting Scholars Program

 Health Insurance

-Visiting scholars must have adequate health insurance during the entirety of their appointment at UC Berkeley.
-Details can be found here.
+International visiting scholars must have adequate health insurance during the entirety of their appointment at UC Berkeley.
+Details can be found here

 Questions?

-All questions about the Ethnic Studies Visiting Scholar Program should be sent to:
+All questions about the Ethnic Studies Visiting Scholars Program should be sent to: